Quito in 3 Days: The Best Things to Do!

 Preferred by most guest before or after a Galapagos cruise.

-Day 3, All Day – Option 2 – Quilotoa
+Day 3, Full Day – Option 2 – Quilotoa

 Quilotoa Lagoon